 Behind the scenes of a patient-physician relationship, there are many moving parts, including the role of a medical lab technician, which combines medical technology and science to help healthcare providers achieve critical diagnostic results that can be life-changing for patients.

 What do medical lab technicians do?

-Medical lab technicians leverage biomedical instrumentation, computers and technology to test blood and body fluids to determine the causes of health abnormalities or to gauge level of health.
-Healthcare providers can use the data medical technicians generate in their work to detect, diagnose and treat serious conditions such as diabetes, cancer, heart attacks and many others.
+Medical lab technicians leverage biomedical instrumentation, computers, and technology to test blood and body fluids to determine the causes of health abnormalities or to gauge the level of health.
+Healthcare providers can use the data medical technicians generate in their work to detect, diagnose and treat serious conditions such as diabetes, cancer, heart attacks, and many others.